Ingram C. Sowell: Early career

-While at the Academy, Sowell (nicknamed "Red" by fellow classmates) excelled as an athlete and marksman and received badges as Expert Rifleman and for Expert Pistol Shot.
+While at the Academy, Sowell (nicknamed "Red" by classmates) excelled as an athlete and marksman and received badges as Expert Rifleman and for Expert Pistol Shot.
 He was a member of the wrestling and football squads and earned Football "N" for excellence in football.
 Sowell was a quarterback of the 1910 Navy Midshipmen football team during Army–Navy Game and although he suffered from a broken rib and probably a punctured lung, he played almost the entire game with the West Point cadets and the Navy team won 3–0.

 Among his classmates were several future admirals including future Chief of Naval Operations, Louis E. Denfeld; four-star admiral DeWitt C. Ramsey; vice admirals Daniel E. Barbey, Elliott Buckmaster, Walter S. DeLany, Thomas L. Gatch, Edward Hanson, Charles P. Mason, Edward O. McDonnell, Charles H. McMorris, Alfred E. Montgomery, Mahlon Tisdale, Francis E. M. Whiting; and rear admirals Andrew C. Bennett, Richard E. Byrd, Daniel J. Callaghan, Campbell D. Edgar, and Carleton H. Wright.

-Sowell graduated with Bachelor of Science degree on June 6, 1912, and was commissioned Ensign on that date.
+Sowell graduated with Bachelor of Science degree on June 6, 1912, and was commissioned ensign on that date.
 He was subsequently assigned to the armored cruiser California and embarked for Nicaragua in order to protect american interests during the internal political disturbance.
 After a period of patrolling near Corinto, California was ordered to the west coast, where she cruised off California, and conducted patrols near Mexico in July 1914 during the ongoing Mexican Revolution.
-While aboard California (which was meanwhile renamed San Diego), he was promoted to Lieutenant (junior grade) on June 8, 1915.
+While aboard California (which was meanwhile renamed San Diego), he was promoted to lieutenant (junior grade) on June 8, 1915.

 World War I

 In early 1917, Sowell was ordered to submarine tender Fulton stationed as base ship at Naval Submarine School New London, Connecticut.
 He completed submarine instruction few months later and assumed command of submarine L-2 operating along the Atlantic coast.
-The United States entered the World War I on April 6, 1917, and Sowell was promoted to the temporary rank of Lieutenant on August 31, 1917.
+The United States entered the World War I on April 6, 1917, and Sowell was promoted to the temporary rank of lieutenant on August 31, 1917.

 By the end of March 1918, Sowell was ordered to Azores and assumed command of submarine K-2.
 He commanded her during a routine patrol cruises in Azorean waters to protect shipping and to deny the use of the Portuguese archipelago as a base for U-boats or as a haven for German surface raiders interspersed with periods of refit, repairs, and replenishment.
 During her assignment at Ponta Delgada, the submarine was dispatched in July to visit Lisbon, Portugal, where she drydocked, before making her return to Ponta Delgada in mid-August 1918.
 For his service with K-2, Sowell received Navy Cross, the United States Navy second-highest decoration awarded for valor in combat.

 Sowell was promoted to the temporary rank of lieutenant commander on September 21, 1918, and transferred to the staff of the Commander, Naval Forces Europe under Admiral William S. Sims.
 He remained in that capacity for the remainder of the War.